Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Derivation of the effective theory of front shape and composition

-\textbf{Equation for front composition,~$\bm{f(t,x)}$}\\ The equation for~$f(t,x)$ follows from Eq.~(\ref{f_dynamics}) for~$f(t,x,y)$.
+The equation for~$f(t,x)$ follows from Eq.~(\ref{f_dynamics}) for~$f(t,x,y)$.
 Note that we denote these two quantities by the same symbol and distinguish them by specifying their arguments explicitly.
 In the following, we use exclusively~$f(t,x,y)$ until we derive the effective equation for the dynamics of the species fractions at the front.

 We begin by changing variables from~$t$,~$x$,~and~$y$ to $\tau$,~$\eta$,~and~$\zeta$.
 The variable~$\zeta$ denotes the distance between~$(x,y)$ and~$h(t,x)$ as before.
 The variable~$\eta$ specifies the position along the front and is defined as a curvilinear coordinate orthogonal to~$\zeta$.
 The variable~$\tau$ equals to~$t$.
 We introduce this new time variable explicitly to emphasize the fact that~$\frac{\partial}{\partial t}\ne\frac{\partial}{\partial \tau}$ because the change of variables depends on time through~$h(t,x)$.